poga/sitex/README.md

 See `_headers` and `_redirects` file in the `example` folder.

 SiteX is built from scratch to mimic Netlify's features.
 For detailed documents, see Netlify's [redirect document](https://www.netlify.com/docs/redirects/) and [header document](https://www.netlify.com/docs/headers-and-basic-auth/).

+## Library

+SiteX can be used as a library.
+Getting started by checking `server_test.go`.

 ## Contribute